-- (d) Estimates critical to reported amounts, and judgements in applying accounting policies (cont'd) - (ii) Critical accounting judgements in applying the Group's accounting policies (cont'd) - All equity investments are measured at fair value, with changes recognized in profit or loss (i.e. FVTPL).
+- For a debt instrument to be recognised at amortised cost, it must satisfy the requirements of the cash flow test and be managed such that it is held to maturity.
+A debt instrument can be measured at FVOCI only if it passes the cash flow test and if the assets are managed to achieve the business model objectives of both the collection of contractual cash flows and selling.
+There is also the option to designate a debt instrument as FVTPL with some conditions. - All equity investments are measured at fair value, with changes recognized in profit or loss (i.e. FVTPL).
 However, if an equity investment is not held for trading, at initial recognition an entity may choose to measure the investment at FVOCI, but when the instrument is sold the gain or loss on sale will not be "recycled" from other comprehensive income to profit and loss as in the case of debt instruments classified as FVOCI.
 Instead, the cumulative gain or loss is transferred to a separate retained earnings bucket (Accumulated Other Comprehensive Income (AOCI)).